bitterengsci/algorithm/royal algorithm/Machine Leanrning.md

     - activation function squishes a large input space into a small one (e.g., sigmoid 0 to 1); large change in the input results in small change in the output --> derivative small
     - use other activations, like ReLU (not cause a small derivative)
     - residual network
     - batch normalization (normalize the input)
+        - if batchsize = 1?
+        - multiple publications have shown BN performance degrade for batch_size under 32, and severely for <= 8.
     - use more complex RNN
 - Exploding: gradient becomes very large, preventing the algorithm from converging
     - gradient clipping (clip by value, clip by norm)